mikemackintosh/mikemackintosh.github.io/_posts/2012-10-12-set-width-for-twitter-bootstrap-add-ons-dynamically.md

 layout: post
 permalink: /set-width-for-twitter-bootstrap-add-ons-dynamically
 title: "Set Width for Twitter Bootstrap Add-On's Dynamically"
-category: ["coding", "design", "jquery-coding", "twitter-bootstrap"]
+category: "jQuery"
-tags: add-on bootstrap dynamic forms input jquery-2 organizeaddons twitter
+tags: add-on bootstrap dynamic forms input jquery organizeaddons twitter coding design jquery-coding twitter-bootstrap
 ---
-# Twitter Bootstrap
+### Introduction

 In an effort to prioritize and better manage my time, I have invested in using open resources such as [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and alike.
 One of the features I liked was the form input class `add-on`.
 The `add-on` allows you prepend or append a legend or key to an input field.
 It is visually appealing and makes the user experience better.

 One bone I had to pick was to align the width of the `add-on` when there was varaible length text inside.

-# The Function: organizeAddOns
+## The Function: organizeAddOns

 In an effort to remedy this, I came up with the below jQuery function: